-The length of time it takes to complete your MRICS depends on your experience and qualifications.
-APC candidates take either the Structured Training route or the Preliminary Review route.
+However, the length of time it takes to complete your MRICS depends on your experience and qualifications.
+Usually, APC candidates take either the Structured Training route or the Preliminary Review route.

-For candidates who have an RICS accredited degree.
-These candidates must take between 0 and 24 months of structured training, depending on how many years of relevant experience they have.
+This is for candidates who have an RICS accredited degree.
+So, these candidates must take between 0 and 24 months of structured training, depending on how many years of relevant experience they have.

 0-5 years of experience: must do 24 months of structured training.